ashhhleyyy/nucleoid.xyz/content/game/siege.md

 minecraft = "4a7864f9767844699df8039092b44f56"
 +++

-A work-in-progress team-based game in which players on the Attacker team must take over all of the territory of the players on the Defender team before time runs out.
-The Attackers get a slight speed buff to even the playing field.
-There are a few different kits to choose from, allowing for more varied gameplay.
-A kit's resources are limited, and can be restocked by using an ender chest.
-The kits currently include:
+A work-in-progress point-capture team-based game in which the **Attackers** must take over all of the territory from the **Defenders** before time runs out.
-- Archer, gets a wooden sword, a bow, ten steak, and sixteen arrows.
-Their armor is all leather.
-- Soldier, gets an iron sword, a stone axe, and ten steak.
-Their armor is all leather except for the chestplate and boots, which are diamond and iron respectively.
-- Shield Bearer, gets an iron sword, ten steak, and a shield.
-Their armor is all iron except for the boots and helmet, which are leather.
-- Constructor, gets a wooden sword, a wooden axe, four ladders, ten steak, and eight wooden planks.
-Their armor is all leather.
+Players can choose from a variety of kits, but resources are limited, and must be restocked by using an ender chest.

+The kits currently include: the Archer, the Soldier, the Shield Bearer, and the Constructor.